RaphaelEDiener/presentations/on_language_design.md

 ### Flexibility - Type flexibility

 Bad type flexibility is easily described with an example program.
-In this case I'll use Java as a particularly agregious example:
+In this case I'll use Java as a particularly egregious example:

 ```java
 int someMath(int x, int y) {